rafaelturse/gbc-20231003-fullstack-group-07/README.md

 # GIT Flow
 - Never work directly at the **MAIN** branch
 - Use a branch in your name and work only on it
-- ALWAYS try **"git pull origin main"** before start working in your branch
+- ALWAYS try **"git pull origin main"** before starting work on your branch

 # GIT Branches
 - To find your branch, do not forget to **"git fetch"** before **checkout**